Māori history

-The history of the Māori began with the arrival of Polynesian settlers in New Zealand (Aotearoa in Māori), in a series of ocean migrations in canoes starting from the late 13th or early 14th centuries.
-Over time, in isolation, the Polynesian settlers developed a distinct Māori culture.
+The history of the Māori people began with the arrival of Polynesian settlers in New Zealand in a series of ocean migrations in canoes, starting from the late 13th or early 14th centuries.
+In isolation, the Polynesian settlers developed a distinct Māori culture over time.

 Early Māori history is often divided into two periods: the Archaic period (c.
 1300) and the Classic period (c.
 1500).
 Archaeological sites such as Wairau Bar show evidence of early life in Polynesian settlements in New Zealand.
 Many crops the settlers brought from Polynesia did not grow well in the colder New Zealand climates.
-However, many native birds and marine species were hunted or collected for food, with birds sometimes to extinction.
-An increasing population, competition for resources, and changes to the new local climate led to social and cultural changes during the Classic period.
-A more elaborate art form developed, and a new warrior culture emerged with fortified villages known as pā.
-One group of Māori settled in the Chatham Islands around 1500; they created a separate, pacifist culture and became known as the Moriori.
+However, many native bird and marine species were hunted or collected for food, with some birds hunted to extinction.
+An increasing population, competition for resources, and changes to the new local climate led to social and cultural changes in the Classic period.
+A more elaborate art form developed, and a new warrior culture emerged, with fortified villages known as pā.
+One group of Māori settled in the Chatham Islands in around the 15th century; they created a separate, pacifist culture and became known as the Moriori.

-The arrival of Europeans to New Zealand, starting in 1642 with Abel Tasman, brought enormous changes to the Māori, who were introduced to Western food, technology, weapons and culture by European settlers, predominantly from Britain.
+The arrival of Europeans to New Zealand, starting in 1642 with Abel Tasman, brought enormous changes to Māori, who were introduced to Western food, technology, weapons and culture by European settlers, predominantly from Britain.
 In 1840, the British Crown and many Māori chiefs signed the Treaty of Waitangi, allowing New Zealand to become part of the British Empire and granting Māori the status of British subjects.
 Initial relations between Māori and Europeans (whom the Māori called "Pākehā") were largely amicable.
 However, rising tensions over disputed land sales led to conflict in the 1860s and large-scale land confiscations.
-Social upheaval and virgin soil epidemics also took a devastating toll on the Māori people, causing their population to decline and their standing in New Zealand to diminish.
+Social upheaval and virgin-soil epidemics also took a devastating toll on the Māori people, causing their population to decline and their standing in New Zealand to diminish.

-But by the start of the 20th century, the Māori population had begun to recover, and efforts had been made to increase their social, political, cultural, and economic standing in wider New Zealand society.
+By the start of the 20th century, the Māori population had begun to recover, and efforts had been made to increase their social, political, cultural, and economic standing in wider New Zealand society.
 A protest movement gained support in the 1960s, seeking redress for historical grievances.
 In the 2013 census, approximately 600,000 people in New Zealand identified as Māori, making up roughly 15 percent of the national population.